andreanini/lambdag/README.md

 For further examples see the [examples](examples) folder.

-Please keep in mind that, for best results, LambdaG should be used on texts that have been preprocessed with [POSNoise](https://arxiv.org/abs/2005.06605).
+Please keep in mind that, for best results, LambdaG should be used on texts that have been preprocessed with [POSNoise](https://arxiv.org/abs/2005.06605), (implemented [here](https://github.com/Halvani/POSNoise) for example).

 ### R implementation
 An alternative implementation in R is provided in the [`idiolect`](https://andreanini.github.io/idiolect/articles/idiolect.html) package.